Last updated on January 4th, 2022 at 05:09 pm

 - Overall, we rate Americans for Prosperity a borderline Questionable Right Biased source due to advocacy for right-leaning libertarian policy and numerous failed fact checks.
-We also rate them Mixed for factual reporting due to a significant number of failed campaign ad fact checks.
+We also rate them Mixed for factual reporting due to many failed campaign ad fact checks.

 Factual Reporting: MIXED

 Americans for Prosperity (AFP), founded in 2004, is a libertarian/conservative political advocacy group in the United States and is considered a major force behind the tea party movement.
-According to Factcheck.org “Founded by billionaire businessman and conservative/libertarian political activist David Koch, Americans for Prosperity has emerged as one of the most influential conservative issue advocacy groups on the national and state political scene.
-The current President is Tim Phillips.
+According to Factcheck.org, “Founded by billionaire businessman and conservative/libertarian political activist David Koch, Americans for Prosperity has emerged as one of the most influential conservative issue advocacy groups on the national and state political scene.

 Funded by / Ownership

 Americans for Prosperity is registered under the IRS code as a 501(c)(4).
-As such, it is not required, nor does it, disclose its donors.
-It is allowed to advocate for political issues, but cannot solicit votes for a specific candidate.
+As such, it is not required, nor does it disclose its donors.
+It can advocate for political issues but cannot solicit votes for a specific candidate.
 Its sister organization, Americans for Prosperity Foundation, is a 501(c)(3), a designation that allows donations to be tax-deductible but has restrictions on political activity.
 Due to their 501(c)(4) status, most donors are unknown (dark money).
-According to Open Secrets AFP has donated/supported Republicans 99% of the time.
+According to Open Secrets, AFP has donated/supported Republicans 99% of the time.

 Analysis / Bias

-In review, AFP has advocated for opposition to Obama administration initiatives such as global warming regulation, the Patient Protection, and the Affordable Care Act, the expansion of Medicaid and economic stimulus.
+In review, AFP has advocated for opposition to Obama administration initiatives such as global warming regulation, the Patient Protection and the Affordable Care Act, the expansion of Medicaid, and economic stimulus.
 It helped turn back cap and trade, the major environmental proposal of Obama’s first term.
-AFP advocated for limits on the collective bargaining rights of public-sector trade unions and for right-to-work laws, and it opposed raising the federal minimum wage.
+AFP advocated for limits on the collective bargaining rights of public-sector trade unions and right-to-work laws, and it opposed raising the federal minimum wage.

-The Americans for Prosperity website features sections such as “Latest Actions”, which highlights their advocacy.
-There is also a section called “Our Focus”, which highlights news by AFP such as this: NEW REPORT: The Right Way to Stop Government Shutdowns and Budgeting by Crisis.
-Finally, they offer a section called “Newsroom”, which publishes right-leaning news stories such as this: Congress, stop budgeting by crisis.
+The Americans for Prosperity website features sections such as “Latest Actions,” highlighting their advocacy.
+There is also a section called “Our Focus,” which highlights news by AFP such as this: NEW REPORT: The Right Way to Stop Government Shutdowns and Budgeting by Crisis.
+Finally, they offer a section called “Newsroom,” which publishes right-leaning news stories such as this: Congress, stop budgeting by crisis.
 This story is properly sourced to Pew Research.

 - As Tennessee governor, Phil Bredesen “supported higher taxes on us.
 Higher gas taxes.
 Higher sales taxes.” – False